elmastudio/aino-theme/readme.txt

 == Changelog ==

 = 1.3.0 =
+New: Dark mode option (see Customizer/Colors).
 Enhance: Convert SASS color variables to CSS variables.
-New: Dark mode option (see Customizer/Colors).
+Enhance: Convert Featured image aspect ratio from 3:2 to 16:9.
 Bugfix: Load more button.

 = 1.2.7 =